 Things to do during a Yosemite snow storm besides hiding in your tent uses the free valley shuttle bus.

-There is also a daily hiker's bus in warm months (fee for one way or with return) with stops along the road between Yosemite Valley and Tuolumne Meadows.
+There is also a daily hiker's bus in warm months with stops along the road between Yosemite Valley and Tuolumne Meadows.

 For info on the YARTS bus to and from the valley call 1-877-98YARTS.